-- Feeding wildlife is prohibited—it is harmful to their health.
+- Feeding wildlife is prohibited—and it is harmful to their health.

-- Please take rubbish with you when you leave the park and help by picking up rubbish left by others.
+- Please take rubbish with you when you leave the forest and help by picking up rubbish left by others.

-Mia Mia State Forest was first gazetted in 2002 and is managed by the Department of National Parks, Recreation, Sports and Racing.
+Mia Mia State Forest was first gazetted in 2002 and is managed by the Queensland Parks and Wildlife Service (QPWS).

 For tourism information for all regions in Queensland see Queensland Holidays.